 This beginner’s guide to the CAN-SPAM Act infographic below will provide you with key information you need to know to ensure you abide by the law.

 Key Requirements of the CAN-SPAM Act:

-- Don’t use deceptive subject lines.
-The subject line must accurately reflect the content of the message.
+- Avoid deceptive subject lines: The subject line should represent the message’s content truthfully.

 Compliance with CAN-SPAM doesn’t mean your email is going to make it to the inbox, though!
-You may still be blacklisted and blocked, or sent directly to the junk folder depending on your deliverability, reputation, and inbox placement.
-You’ll need a third-party tool like 250ok for that!
+You may still be blacklisted and blocked or sent directly to the junk folder depending on your deliverability, reputation, and inbox placement.